RobertMolenaar-UT/fastFLIM/README.md

 - wx python 4.2.1 for the file selector app.
 - imageIO
-- scalebar
+- matplotlib-scalebar
-- PicoQuant PTU file reader: https://github.com/RobertMolenaar-UT/readPTU_FLIM
+- PTU file reader: https://github.com/RobertMolenaar-UT/readPTU_FLIM (updated version inlcuded)

 Script is used on a Picoquant MT200 with FLIMBEE laserscanner with 4x SPAD detectors and a multiharp 150.